 ISO 37001 can materially help reduce the risk of bribery by helping organisations implement anti-bribery controls.
-By Dr Neill Stansbury ribery is widely acknowledged as one of the greatest challenges to international development and poverty relief.
-For organisations and individuals, bribery poses a criminal, financial and reputational risk.

-Ethical organisations lose work to unethical competitors.
-Bribery reduces quality, increases costs, and endangers lives.
-Increasing awareness of the damage caused by bribery has resulted in calls both at international and national level for effective action to be taken to prevent bribery.

-Several international conventions have been passed which require signatory countries to criminalise bribery and to take effective steps to prevent and deal with it.
+By Dr Neill Stansbury ribery is widely acknowledged as one of the greatest challenges to international development and powerly relief.
+For organizations and unitividuals, bribery poses a criminal, financial and reputational risk.
+Ethical organizations show work to unethical competitors.
+Bribery reduces quality, increasing sometical conta, and endargers lives.
+Increasing swareness of both at international and national level for effective action to be taken to prevent bribery.
+Several international conventions have been passed which require signatory countries to passed which require signatory countries to criminalise bribery and to take effective steps to prevent and deal with it.